hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Configuring_NHC.md

 In the section of the configuration above we check for the BIOS version that is installed on a node by using the dmi data match check which queries the results of dmidecode in order to verify the installed BIOS version on the motherboard.

 ```
-# Check that LDAP is resolving correctly on the server
+# Check that LDAP is resolving correctly on the node
 * || check_cmd_status -t 5 -r 0 id rcops

 # Check MCElog for any uncorrectable errors in the last 24h